 For a free legal consultation, call (813) 259-0022

-Take Photographs of the Scene, the Damaged Motorcycle and Any Other Automobiles Involved
+Taking Photographs of the Scene, the Damaged Motorcycle, and Any Other Automobiles Involved

-Initially, after an accident, it is common for those involved to have an “adrenaline rush” which enters the bloodstream and makes it possible for them to function even with serious wounds.
-This may happen to you and not only does this “adrenaline rush” mask the pain of your injuries, it can also make you overly stimulated and talkative.
+Not only does this “adrenaline rush” mask the pain of your injuries, but it can also make you overly stimulated and talkative.
+Adrenaline rush aside, you may have a natural instinct to apologize—whether or not you caused the accident.
+Don’t.
 As a victim, try to avoid chatting about the accident to anyone in the area.
-You are likely in shock and what you say could later be used or misconstrued to reduce your claim for damages by the insurance company.
+What you say could later be used or misconstrued to reduce your claim for damages by the insurance company.

 Complete a Free Case Evaluation form now

-You do not need to speak to insurance companies from other parties involved in the accident unless you want the other party’s insurance company to fix your motorcycle.
-Even then, you should not give a recorded statement to the other driver’s insurance company without speaking to a lawyer.
+You do not need to speak to insurance companies for other parties involved in the accident unless you want the other party’s insurance company to cover certain losses.
+Even then, you should not give a recorded statement to the other driver’s insurance company without speaking to a lawyer first.

 Do You Need a Motorcycle Accident Lawyer?